Dikshan23/Website-/sales_pitch.md

 **This website pays for itself in the first month.**

+*Plus, consider the time saved by NOT manually chasing invoices or replying to "what are your prices?" emails.*

 ---

 ## 📦 Deliverables
 When you acquire this platform, you receive:
 1.  **Full Source Code**: Next.js React Application (The industry standard facebook/meta tech stack).
-2.  **Database Integration**: Connected and set up with high-security Supabase storage.
+2.  **Database Integration**: Connected and set up with high-security Supabase storage (Leads & Payments).
+3.  **Payment Gateway**: Fully configured Stripe integration for handling real money.
-3.  **Notification System**: Integrated SendGrid Business Email API.
+4.  **Notification System**: Integrated SendGrid Business Email API.
 4.  **Ownership**: You own the data.
 You own the code.
 No monthly "platform fees" forever (unlike Wix/Squarespace).

 ---